Create a Killer Resume and Cover Letter

 • Visit trade industry sites for your field

-• The following links should help you find and leverage the keywords that work best for your career and resume.
+• The following links should help you find and leverage the best keywords for your career and resume.

 Relevant Skills

 You won’t get an interview if you don’t have relevant skills, even if you have relevant experience.
-Of course, the skills depend on your field, but it’s worthwhile looking at examples in your industry and other industries.
+Of course, the skills depend on your field, but looking at examples in your industry and other industries is worthwhile.

-Soft skills are just as important as professional skills – like being able to think analytically and communicate with team members.
+Soft skills are just as important as professional skills – like thinking analytically and communicating with team members.
 Even if you aren’t applying for a leadership role, employees who can successfully interact with colleagues and collaborate with others are great to have on board.

 Relevant Experience

-This, of course, is your job experience that demonstrates that you have worked in similar roles.
-If, as an example, you are applying for a job as a bookkeeper, you would list prior experience and highlight accounting and bookkeeping responsibilities in each of your jobs.
+This, of course, is your job experience demonstrating that you have worked in similar roles.
+If, for example, you are applying for a job as a bookkeeper, you would list prior experience and highlight accounting and bookkeeping responsibilities in each job.

 The best approach is to:

-• Create a draft document and list out your job experience by an employer
+• Create a draft document and list out your job experience with an employer

 • Segregate relevant jobs/responsibilities from other jobs/responsibilities